polterguy/magic/README.md

 * [Swagger UI](https://swagger.io/tools/swagger-ui/)
 * [log4net](https://logging.apache.org/log4net/)

 You will probably benefit from understanding these projects as you proceed to create your own projects.
-However, Magic itself, can easily be completely understood in 20 minutes for an experienced C# developer.
-The whole idea with Magic, is to use existing best practices, coupled with intelligent OOP constructs, based arguably upon C# generic _"trickery"_, to completely eliminate the need for coding, through the powers of DRY Magic -
-Yet still have perfect control over your end solution(s).
-Creating similar constructs in your client layer, using e.g. Angular or React, is also easily done, since your HTTP REST CRUD endpoints all ends up having the exact same API.
-In such a way, Magic completely eliminates the need to create any CRUD code for you, making you 10x as productive when creating database wrapper web API apps.

 ## HOWTO wrap a database table